Jim Doyle: Elections

-Doyle ran against Republican Scott McCallum, the former lieutenant governor who had assumed the office of governor in 2001 after Tommy Thompson left to become Secretary of Health and Human Services in the Bush administration.

-The 2002 governor's race is considered by some to have been the most negative campaign in the state's history.
-In response, Libertarian Ed Thompson (brother of Tommy), publicly critical of the negative campaigning of both major party candidates, who became a more viable option for some voters, garnered 10% of the vote.
+Doyle ran against Republican Scott McCallum, the former lieutenant governor who had assumed the office of governor in 2001 after Tommy Thompson left to become Secretary of Health and Human Services in the George W. Bush administration.
+On election day, Doyle defeated McCallum by over four percent of the vote, becoming the first Democratic governor in the state since Anthony Earl was defeated in 1986.
+Libertarian nominee Ed Thompson (brother of Tommy) publicly critical of the negative campaigning of both major party candidates and garnered 10% of the vote.